sporeprotocol/spore-contract/README.md

 # <p align="center">🧬 Spore Protocol</p>
 <p align="center">
   A protocol for valuing on-chain contents, build on top of <a href="https://github.com/nervosnetwork/ckb">CKB</a>.
+Check <a href="https://docs.spore.pro">Spore Docs</a> for a quick start.
 </p>

+Spore developers are supposed to use [Spore SDK](https://github.com/sporeprotocol/spore-sdk) instead of this project directly.
+But if you want to test/extend the contract or deploy on a local chain, you can follow the [Development](#⚙️-development) part.

 ## About